 - Promote evaluation credibility, independence and utility for evidence and human-rights based decision making;

-This is an introductory to mid-level course.
+This is an introductory to intermediate level workshop.
 Some previous knowledge of social science research methods and evaluation fundamentals will be helpful.
 No advanced training in statistical or statistical software is required.

 - Must have completed graduate level studies that included research methods, as this is often a requirement to be commissioned as an evaluator for the UN;